Real Estate Talk:

 By Joseph Marovitch

-Pros are property shows best in summer with greenery, warmth, and sunshine.
-Buyers are in a much better frame of mind if they do not have to wear heavy coats and wet slimy boots.
 It is so much nicer when buyers do not have to warm up before viewing the property.
 The walk outside is pleasant and adds to the excitement of house searching.
 As the buyer walks up to the front porch to see flowers growing, people sitting on a bench and lemonade waiting for them, they automatically become attached.

-Cons are there here is a motivated and excited audience of buyers for only a short period, from June 1 to July 15 on average, as the workmen’s holiday commences and people go travel.
-From mid-July to the end of August is the smallest audience of home buyers and sellers.
+The cons are there is a limited number of motivated buyers.
+There is a motivated and excited audience of buyers from June 1 to July 15 on average, as the construction holiday commences and people travel.
+From mid-July to the end of August, there is the smallest audience of home buyers and sellers.
 Everyone goes on vacation down south or up north.
 Those who remain in the city are enjoying friends, family and BBQs and do not want to be bothered with open houses and prying eyes.
-When September arrives, people return to loads of work on their desks, however, the market starts to fire up again, and the buying and selling commences.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.